What is a Help to Buy Isa?

 However, there are some restrictions:

-You can only save up to £200 a month into a Help to Buy Isa, which works out to £2,400 a year.
+After the first month, when you can deposit £1,200, you can only save up to £200 a month into a Help to Buy Isa, which works out at £2,400 a year.
 This means that it would take more than four-and-a-half years of saving into a Help to Buy Isa to benefit from the maximum £3,000 government bonus.

 The minimum bonus payment is £400, so you will need to save at least £1,600 in a Help to Buy Isa to qualify for a government top-up.